April 25th, 2012

 Thirdly, appropriating a supposed feminist discourse the paper claims ‘The absence of the identification of the G-spot as an anatomic structure created considerable controversies and a biased interpretation of the scientific results worldwide, leading to a monolithic clitoral model of female sexual response.
 However, women have held the unwavering position that there are distict (sic) areas in the anterior vagina which are responsible for a sensation of great sexual pleasure’

 We have been here before with researchers claiming there is a giant global Clitoral Conspiracy denying women information about vaginal pleasure and prioritizing the clit.
 In that research as with this one no empirical evidence is given to substantiate these claims.
 Which do not appear to fit with the mainstream media’s general obsession with vaginas.
 And most reputable sex educators and therapists who focus on people exploring what brings them pleasure rather than telling them what to enjoy.
 It remains the case that clitoral pleasure is vital to many women’s sexual experience – and it is disingenuous of practitioners to claim otherwise.
+Discussing this doesn’t mean denying women can’t experience other pleasures, however, and that focus should remain in education and therapy.
+So we acknowledge diversity in bodies, genders, and what feels good.

 Moreover if those who have made the claim that women have consistently reported pleasure from the stimulation of the front wall of the vagina, why then do *they* feel the need to continually survey, scan and now dissect women?
 Surely if they believe what women say that should just be taken as read?